Have you been through something similar? Do you feel you can help the team? Please contact us below so we can arrange to call you.

 What does Befriending involve?

 As a Befriender, you will give one to one support to other bereaved males.
 This could be by phone or email.
 Occasional face-to-face support can happen at events with prior consent from us.
-We always try and match up those that need support with a Befriender who has been through similar.
+We always try and match up those that need support with a Befriender who best fits.

 Our current training program is taken over the phone and focuses on active listening and other relevant skills to help assist you to support those that need it.